Henry Charles Carey: Criticism of Ricardo and Malthus

 In Principles of Social Science, Carey delivers a lengthy rebuke of David Ricardo and Thomas Malthus.
 He sharply distinguishes value, "man's power to command the always gratuitous services of nature," from utility, the measure of man's power over nature.
 Value is limited by reproduction and declines with the increase of combination among men, while utility grows with the extension of human association.
 Because value is constantly decreasing, Carey posits the power and wealth of the laborer will tend to increase both absolutely and relative to that of capital as population and association increase; he calls this "the most beautiful of all the laws recorded in the book of science.
 As rents continually diminish, the farmer or laborer finds it easier to make his living.
 Further, Carey believed that the history of human civilization demonstrated that human progress was from poorer to richer soils, while Ricardo's law of comparative advantage is dependent on the opposite assumption.
 Charles Herbert Levermore compares Carey's reasoning to that of Pierre Paul Leroy-Beaulieu a half century later.

 Malthus, Carey says, "teaches that a monopoly of the land is in accordance with a law of nature.
 Admiring morality, he promotes profligacy by encouraging celibacy. ...
 Desirous to uplift the people, he tells the landowner and the laborer that the loss of the one is the gain of the other.
 His book is the true manual of the demagogue, seeking power by means of agrarianism, war and plunder."
 Carey also criticizes Malthus for failing to prove his ratios of production and consumption, given variation in the growth cycle of plants and the diets of humans over time, and for contradicting the Christian belief of the goodness of God, who would be malicious to create a world which could not sustain the proliferation of humanity.
-Carey also cites Herbert Spencer to argue that "the degree of fertility varies inversely [against the development of] the nervous system," which suggests that resource scarcity is a greater restraint in less developed societies and population is self-regulative.
+Carey also cites Herbert Spencer to argue "the degree of fertility varies inversely [against the development of] the nervous system," which suggests that resource scarcity is a greater restraint in less developed societies and population is self-regulative.

 Legacy

 Upon his death, Carey's library was donated to the University of Pennsylvania.

+Carey's economic theories not only impacted Western and American economic thought but also resonated with intellectuals in other parts of the world.
+For instance, Gebrehiwot Baykedagn, an Ethiopian economist and reformer, was influenced by Carey's principles.
+Baykedagn applied Carey's ideas on protectionism and national economic self-sufficiency to the context of Ethiopia, advocating for policies that would modernize and strengthen the country's economy.

 A portrait of Carey painted by his brother-in-law Charles Robert Leslie is housed by the Pennsylvania Academy of the Fine Arts.

 Carey elected to prestigious societies during his lifetime: